hhtokpinar/sqfEntity/README.md

 **bundledDatabasePath:** File path of your copied database

 That's all.
-Model were created succesfuly and set to the Clipboard.
+The model were created successfully and set to the Clipboard.

 Now, follow these steps to create entity models

-1. Open model.dart file in lib/model folder and paste models after following line
+1. Open model.dart file in lib/model folder and paste models after the following line

     part 'model.g.dart';

-2. Go Terminal Window and run command below
+2. Go Terminal Window and run the command below

     flutter pub run build_runner build --delete-conflicting-outputs

 Great!
 Your Entity models will be created in lib/model/model.g.dart

 Note: You can see this sample import in the createModelFromDatabaseSample() function in main.dart

   Also you can generate your model from the main menu in Application as shown below when you make changes to your model while your project is running.